 Turbo Teen was an Animated Series created by Ruby-Spears that aired Saturday mornings on the ABC Network for twelve episodes between 1984 and 1985.
+The visual design was developed by comic book great, Jack Kirby.
 The series was once rerun on the USA Network's now-defunct USA Cartoon Express block.

 The series is about a teenager named Brett Matthews, who swerves off a road during a thunderstorm and crashes into a secret government laboratory.
 There, he and his red sports car are accidentally exposed to a molecular beam invented by Dr. Chase and the two become fused together.
 As a result, Brett has the ability to morph into the car when exposed to extreme heat, and reverts back into his human form when exposed to extreme cold.
 With this ''amazing'' new super hero power, Brett and his friends (who call him "TT") go on crime fighting adventures and thwart evildoers.
 As a subplot, Brett constantly searches for a way to return back to normal with the help of the scientists responsible for this.